Valentin Thalhofer

 Valentin Thalhofer (January 20, 1825 – September 17, 1891) was a German Roman Catholic clergyman and theologian.

 Biography

-Thalhofer was born at Unterroth, near Ulm, on 21 January 1825; and died at the same place, on 17 September 1891.
-He took his gymnasial studies and philosophy at Dillingen, and from 1845 studied theology at the University of Munich.
+Thalhofer was born in Unterroth, near Ulm, on 21 January 1825; and died in the same place, on 17 September 1891.
+He took his gymnasial studies and philosophy in Dillingen, and from 1845 studied theology at the Ludwig-Maximilians-Universität München.
 In 1848, he received the degree of Doctor of Theology and was ordained priest.
-After this he was a prefect at the seminary for priests at Dillingen (1850–63), professor of exegesis at the lyceum of Dillingen (1863–76), director of the seminary for priests, the Georgianum at Munich, and professor of liturgy at Eichstätt, and in 1899 became the cathedral provost there.
+After this, he was a prefect at the seminary for priests in Dillingen (1850–1863), professor of exegesis at the lyceum of Dillingen (1863–1876), director of the seminary for priests, the Georgianum in Munich, and professor of liturgy at the Catholic University of Eichstätt-Ingolstadt, and in 1899 became the cathedral provost there.

-He was an able and highly respected teacher, a man of noble character, a zealous confessor, pulpit orator and catechist, and was a fruitful writer, thorough and intellectual in his work.
-His employment at the Georgianum, for which he was highly praised, greatly benefited the institution.
+He taught at the Georgianum, where he served as a teacher, confessor, preacher, catechist, and writer.
+Contemporary accounts described him as a respected educator, and his work at the institution was well received.